On Generalizations of the Newton-Raphson-Simpson Method: NRS( ) and trees with negative vertex degree

 \subsection{Generalized \L{}ukasiewicz words and trees with negative vertex degree}

-Recall that a plane tree is uniquely determined by the preorder (depth-first order) sequence of its vertex degrees.
-We will call this sequence the prodder sequence.
+Traversing a plane tree using the preorder (depth-first order) of its vertices will be a key concept in defining trees with negative vertex degree.
 See Chapter 5 of \cite{Stanley} for the definition of preorder.
+The root of a rooted plane tree is the first vertex visited in the preorder, and if a vertex $u$ is visited before a vertex $v$ in the preorder, we say that $u$ precedes $v$ (or is to the left of $v$) or $v$ succeeds $u$ (or is to the right of $u$) in the preorder.
+We use the same terminology for trees with negative vertex degree.

-For classical plane trees, this preorder sequence of non-negative integers is called the \L{}ukasiewicz word for the tree.
-We recall the defining properties of \L{}ukasiewicz words. \begin{definition} A \L{}ukasiewicz word $l$ may be defined as a sequence $\{l_i\}_{i=1}^N$ of integers such that
+Recall that a plane tree is uniquely determined by the preorder sequence of its vertex degrees (we will often abbreviate ``preorder sequence of its vertex degrees" to ``preorder sequence").
+For plane trees, this sequence of non-negative integers is also called the \L{}ukasiewicz word for the tree.
+We recall the defining properties of \L{}ukasiewicz words. \begin{definition} A \L{}ukasiewicz word $l$ may be defined as a sequence $(l_i)_{i=1}^N$ of integers such that

 for each $n<N$.
 (Note that according to our convention each $l_i \neq 1$ as well.) \end{definition}